 - 1. Open a New document. - 2.
-Draw half of a goblet along the vertical axis. - Choose Layout>Show Grid to turn on the grid. - Draw the outline as shown below.
+Draw half of a goblet along the vertical axis. - Choose Layout>Show Grid or use the CTRL+G short cut. - · Draw the outline as shown below.

-- 3. Rotate the half-object around the vertical axis. - If the geometry is not selected, select it. - Choose 3D>Revolve.

-- Click the Origin data field. - Drag to indicate the beginning and end of the revolutional axis.
+- 3. Rotate the half-object around the vertical axis. - If the geometry is not selected, select it. - Choose 3D>Revolve. - · Click the Origin data field. - Drag to indicate the beginning and end of the revolutional axis.